Felistas/Symfony-API-Platform-/README.md

 The query parameters are automatically appended.
 The SearchFilter class supports a number of filter strategies such as:
 - `partial` searches for fields containing the text you will provide on the API client.
 It uses the MYSQL `LIKE %searchText%` operator.
 - `start` searches for fields that start with the text you will provide on the API client.It uses the MYSQL `LIKE searchText%` operator.
-- `end` searches for fileds that end with the text you will provide on the API client.It uses the MYSQL `LIKE %searchText` operator.
+- `end` searches for fields that end with the text you will provide on the API client.It uses the MYSQL `LIKE %searchText` operator.
 - `word_start` searched for fields containing words that start with the text provided.
 It uses the MYSQL `LIKE text% OR LIKE % text%` operator.

  ## Summary
  In this tutorial we have learnt how to add custom operations and URLs on the resource we created,pagination and adding filters to our search queries.
 If you would like to dive deep into more API platform features you can have a look at their [documentation](https://api-platform.com/docs/core/) page.
 As always,I would love to hear from you!
 You can reach me on [Twitter](https://twitter.com/WaceeraN) or [LinkedIn](https://www.linkedin.com/in/felistas-ngumi-b6063192/LinkedIn) .
 Happy hacking!